Deepest Blue (song)

+"Deepest Blue" is a song by British house music duo Deepest Blue.
+Released on 21 July 2003 as their debut single, it became a hit, reaching number seven on the UK Singles Chart and experiencing moderate success in Flanders, Ireland, and the Netherlands.

+Background

-"Deepest Blue" is the debut single of British house music duo Deepest Blue.
-It was originally written by Joel Edwards and produced by Anthony Mein.
+The song was originally written by Joel Edwards and produced by Anthony Mein.
 After the first version of the song did not gain any interest, it was taken to Matt Schwartz for new production, and he wrote a new backing track and chorus in the studio.
 Mein did not appear in the final act line-up as he had moved to Thailand and was not in the studio when the record was re-done.
-Released on 21 July 2003, the single became a hit, reaching number seven on the UK Singles Chart and experiencing moderate success in Flanders, Ireland, and the Netherlands.

-Background

 The duo's eponymous song derives its title from a computing accident that occurred when the words 'deepest blue' came up on the screen when Edwards pressed 'save', whilst the content was inspired by Coldplay's "Yellow".
 In an interview with Zoe Smith for The Guardian, Edwards said, "It's just the first sentiment of Chris Martin's opening line.
 When he sings, 'Look at the stars/ Look how they shine for you...'
 I thought that was such an awesome sentiment.
 Imagine writing that for some love of yours and how heartfelt it sounds."

+A new version of the song was released on 10 January 2025, with re-recorded vocals and new production.